sonalsatpute/identity/README.md

 # identity

-### create database and tables relevant to the identity server
+### create a database and tables relevant to the identity server

 ```shell
 cd .\IdentityService